Retirement Planning Calculator for Savings Goal

-Project your retirement savings, estimate the nest egg required for your target income, and see whether you’re on track.
+Use this retirement planning calculator with savings goal to project future savings, estimate the nest egg required for your target income, and see whether you’re on track.
 Results are educational estimates — not financial advice.

-This retirement planning calculator estimates how your savings could grow based on current balance, ongoing contributions, expected return, and time until retirement.
-Use it to test contribution levels, retirement ages, and return assumptions.
+This retirement planning calculator with savings goal estimates how your savings could grow based on current balance, ongoing contributions, expected return, and time until retirement.
+Use it to test contribution levels, retirement ages, and return assumptions against a clear savings goal.
 The output is an estimate — real markets vary, and inflation affects purchasing power.
 For a more cautious plan, run a lower return scenario and a higher contribution scenario.
 Pair this with an emergency fund and debt plan so your retirement contributions remain consistent through life events.

 Practical tips: include employer match if available; increase contributions gradually (e.g., 1% per year); test a lower return scenario to plan conservatively.
 Limitations: results assume fixed rates and steady payments/contributions.
 If your situation changes (rate changes, fees, irregular income), rerun the calculator with updated inputs to keep your plan accurate.